SoWhitIs/school-district-analysis/README.md

 * Software: Python 3.7.6 64-bit | Python Libaries:Pandas, Numpy | Jupyter Notebook** | Anaconda

-	* Data Access: Workaround, [Project Jupyter: jupyter nbviewer](https://nbviewer.jupyter.org/), a Jupytner Notebook renderer **
+	* Data Access: Workaround, [Project Jupyter: jupyter nbviewer](https://nbviewer.jupyter.org/), a Jupyter Notebook renderer **
 		* Some DataFrames on PyCitySchools_Challenge file may not present intact.
 Specifically, data is not aligned or showcased under its appropriate column in GitHub appearing “jumbled up”.
 Please, use provided workaround.